 You are here

-The Immigration Department estimates about 5.94 million travellers will pass through Hong Kong's boundary control points during the Lunar New Year holiday.
-Among them, 4.42 million passengers are expected to pass through land boundary control points.
-Outbound passengers using these control points will be relatively higher on January 26, with 367,000 people expected, and the number of inbound passengers using these control points will peak on January 28 and reach 451,000.
-Lo Wu Control Point will see an estimated 1.38 million passengers, or a daily average of 196,000, passing through.
-The daily average passenger forecasts for the Lok Ma Chau Spur Line and Shenzhen Bay control points are 106,000 and 98,000.
-The department, Police, Customs and the Mass Transit Railway Corporation will set up a joint command centre at Lo Wu Control Point to ensure smooth passenger traffic flow.
+The Immigration Department estimates that around 6.55 million residents and visitors will pass through Hong Kong's boundary control points during the Mid-Autumn Festival and National Day holiday from September 29 to October 6.
+Among them, 5.43 million passengers will pass through land boundary control points.
+The number of outbound and inbound passengers using land boundary control points will be relatively higher on September 30 and October 2, standing at 492,000 and 538,000 respectively.
+The passenger traffic at Lok Ma Chau Spur Line, Lo Wu and Shenzhen Bay control points will be heavy, with a daily average of 164,000, 162,000 and 103,000 passengers.
+The department, Police, Customs and the Mass Transit Railway Corporation will set up a joint command centre to make necessary arrangements.